Multi-phased offshore fields development

 The first two fields Scarab and Saffron started production in March 2003.
 Eight subsea wells from the fields are connected to a subsea manifold, which is further connected to an onshore processing terminal by two pipelines of 24in and 36in diameter respectively.
 The wells are connected to the onshore control room through electrical and hydraulic umbilical lines.

-Simian, Sienna and Sapphire fields were developed using the subsea technology and a shallow water controls platform.
-First production from the first two fields occurred in April 2005, while the latter started production in September 2005.
-A total of 16 subsea wells from the three fields are tied in to the existing gas gathering network.
+Simian, Sienna and Sapphire fields were developed using subsea technology and a shallow water controls platform.
+The first production from the first two fields occurred in April 2005, while the latter started production in September 2005.
+A total of 16 subsea wells from the three fields are tied into the existing gas gathering network.